Rennsport: Everything you need to know about the new sim racing challenger

 Initially, online player counts will be limited to 12 in the beta but will increase in the final game.

-However, a closed beta is set to start in January 2023, with the aim to gain feedback from the sim racing community.
+There's currently a closed beta going on in January 2024 and the aim is to gain feedback from the sim racing community.
 Players can try Rennsport by signing up for the beta on the official website.